 The transformation is pretty impressive, just check out the Before and the After:

-Lifeproof is available exclusively at Home Depot.
-Thank you to Home Depot Canada for sponsoring this DIY project.
+Lifeproof flooring is available exclusively at Home Depot.
+Thank you to Home Depot Canada for sponsoring this DIY flooring installation.

 Materials Needed for Vinyl Plank Flooring Installation:

 - Lifeproof Waterproof Rigid Core Vinyl Plank Flooring in Frosted Oak

 - Tapping block

 - Utility Knife or alternatively a Miter Saw and Jigsaw

 Prior to installation, we cleaned the existing floor, removing all dirt, dust and uneven edges.